The Critter Cafe:

 The store is by the front desk and you pass through on your way to the cafe.

 In the tackle area we have the most popular Nootka fishing fare in stock – you’ll find plugs, spoons, hoochies, flashers, jigs, knives, nets, rods, anchovy heads, down rigger parts and more.
-We strive to keep our prices competitive with bigger centers and not inflated due to our location.
+We strive to keep our prices competitive with bigger centres, and not inflated due to our location.
 We appreciate the support when you shop here.
 If you support our tackle store then we can afford to keep it in future years – and keep the prices reasonable due to volume purchasing – so please do.

-We are closely affiliated with Tomic Lures, made in Gold River, so if you have some favorites you’d like us to have, just send us a note through the contact page and if there’s enough notice (to make them and get a ride for them from Gold River) we’ll let you know, and they’ll be waiting for you at the front desk when you arrive.
+We are closely affiliated with Tomic Lures, made in Gold River, so if you have some favourites you’d like us to have, just send us a note through the contact page and if there’s enough notice (to make them and get a ride for them from Gold River) we’ll let you know, and they’ll be waiting for you at the front desk when you arrive.

 Here’s a link to the regulations on packaging and transporting your catch: Fish Packing Regs